-- 4. Organized, formal entrances that involve organized cheers or run-ons with jumps, tumbling, or stunts are not permitted.
-Cheerleaders, dancers and mascots should enter the performance area in a timely fashion. - 5.
-Timing will begin with the first note of music or start of the performance by the team or individual after they are officially announced. - a.
-Performers must have at least one foot on the performing surface when the Routine starts. - 6.
-Timing will end with the last organized word, movement, or note of music by the team or individual.
-Teams or individuals must exit the performance area immediately following the Routine. - 7.
-Only the following props are allowed for cheer teams: flags, banners, megaphones, pom pons, and signs.
-Flags and/ or banners with poles or similar support apparatus may not be used in conjunction with a stunt or tumbling. - 8.
-Team/individual names will be called twice: once as the team/individual on deck and once as the next team/ individual to perform. - Preliminary and Final Competitions may be held indoors or outdoors.
+- 8. Only the following props are allowed for cheer teams: flags, banners, megaphones, pom pons, and signs.
+Flags and/ or banners with poles or similar support apparatus may not be used in conjunction with a stunt or tumbling. - 9.
+Team/individual names will be called twice: once as the team/individual on deck and once as the next team/individual to perform. - 10.
+Preliminary and Final Competitions may be held indoors or outdoors.
 In the event of either competition being held outdoors, wind and/or sun could be a factor.
 Practice and prepare accordingly.